Hoya de las Guaguas

 Hoya de las Guaguas is the largest sinkhole by volume in San Luis Potosí, beating in this respect even the famous Sótano de las Golondrinas.

 Entrance into this sinkhole is located in the beautiful tropical forest covering the Sierra Madre Oriental mountains.
 The sinkhole has been shaped by water in lower Cretaceous limestone.

 Entrance shaft is an impressive hole, 70 by 45 m large.
-Maximum depth of this hole is 202 m, but ascent can be made at 143 m depth as well.
+The maximum depth of this hole is 202 m, but ascent can be made at 143 m depth as well.
 It looks like incredible abyss amidst the lush wilderness of the tropical forest.
 Walls of the abyss are covered with a thick blanket of lichen and moss.
 Sunlight reaches the bottom of the first chamber for a few hours per day and here grow large ferns – up to 1.5 m tall.
 The air in the sinkhole is moist and chilly.

 Length of the first chamber is approximately 224 m, width at the widest part – 159 m.

 Soon after the first abyss there comes next – it is 153 m deep.
-Entrance in this next part is 90 m tall and 80 m wide.
+The entrance in this next part is 90 m tall and 80 m wide.
 Here the cave becomes even larger and this chamber belongs to the largest cave chambers of the world.
 It is 184 m long, 158 m wide and up to 290 m tall.

 Floor of this deeper chamber is uneven, with lots of blocks collapsed from the roof.
 Here comes very little natural light.
 Here among the enormous blocks of rock was found a crevice which brings the total depth of sinkhole to 478 m.
 The floor of sinkhole most certainly is further below.

 Cave was researched by Mexican cavers in 1967 – 1968.